NeuroJSON/jdata/JData_specification.md

 Summary
 ----------

-The main appeals of JSON and BJData/UBJSON are their simplicity and portability, which are often missing from other alternatives.
-In this document, we aim to extend the ability of JSON/UBJSON to store and interchange complex data structures without needing to modify the language syntax, making the generated JData files readily usable for most existing JSON/UBJSON encoders and decoders.
+The main appeals of JSON and binary-JSON are their simplicity and portability, which are often missing from other alternatives.
+In this document, we aim to extend the ability of JSON/binary-JSON to store and interchange complex data structures without needing to modify the language syntax, making the generated JData files readily usable for most existing JSON/binary-JSON encoders and decoders.

-Specifically, we defined JSON/UBJSON-based constructs to store N-D arrays, tables, trees, linked lists, and graphs, and added the ability to associate metadata to any element of the JData document.
+Specifically, we defined JSON/binary-JSON-based constructs to store N-D arrays, tables, trees, linked lists, and graphs, and added the ability to associate metadata to any element of the JData document.
 In addition, we also defined a set of core library interfaces to query and access the values and properties of the data units stored in a JData document.